Property And Conveyancing

 A caveat can be lodged online, but it is important the form is filled out correctly.

 There are two ways to hold property with another person.
-Firstly, as joint tenants and Secondly as tenants in common.
+Firstly, as "joint tenants" or alternatively, as "tenants in common".

-If you hold property as joint tenants, you and the other joint tenant(s) will hold equal shares.
-If one of the joint tenants dies before the other, the property automatically transfers to surviving tenant(s).
+If you hold property as "joint tenants", you and the other joint tenant(s) will hold equal shares.
+If one of the joint tenants dies before the other, the property automatically transfers to the surviving "joint tenants" regardless of what the deceased person has specified in their will.

-Family law property settlements often set out what is to happen to the family home.
-Whether it be sold or transferred into the sole name of one of the parties, you may need assistance from a conveyancer to help you with this process.
+Family and relationship law property settlements may require that property such as the family home, be sold or transferred into the sole name of one of the parties.

-Our team of conveyancers are experienced in dealing with these matters and can be there to finalise your family law property settlement.
+Our team of conveyancers are experienced in dealing with these matters and can be there to finalise your family and relationship law property settlement.